dlodola/public/docs/_posts/2021-03-17-how-to-draw-limestones-in-python.md

 notebook: 1-limestone-hatch
 ---

 Matplotlib offers tentalising hatching options that will sadly leave most geologists a little frustrated.
-It's a little like cell pattern fills in Excel - so much potential until you actually try and use it to make satistfying lithology patterns.
+It's a little like pattern fills in Excel - so much potential until you actually try and use it to make something beyond the simplest of logs.

-You need not dispair however, as matplotlib's hatch functions can be customised to your heart's content.
+Unlike Excel however, matplotlib's hatch functions can be customised to your heart's content.
 I show an example here of how to create a standard limestone hatch, but the methodology can be generalised to created pretty much any lithology pattern you want.

 <!--more-->